 The new ships are expected to run primarily on LNG but also on distillate fuel, in order to accommodate itineraries with ports without LNG infrastructure.

-Icon is the first new ship class announced by RCL since Celebrity Cruises' new Edge class, which debuts in 2018.
-The company is also expanding its fleet with new Oasis- and Quantum-class ships for Royal Caribbean International.
+Icon of the Seas is the first new ship class announced by RCCL since Celebrity Cruises' new Edge class (debuts in 2018).
+The company is also expanding its fleet with new Oasis- and Quantum-class ships for RCI.
 This order is contingent upon the completion of contractual conditions, including documentation and financing.
 Final contracts are expected to be completed by the end of the year.